shreyas-girjapure/Salesforce-Permission-Debugger/README.md

 There comes a day when you are debugging where the user is getting permission from.
 1. is it from profile ?
 1. is it from permission set 1 ?
-1. is it from permission set 99 ? [world want reusable permission sets so not even exagerating on number 99] ?
+1. is it from permission set 99 ? [world want reusable permission sets so not even exaggeration on number 99] ?
 1. is it from owd / someone manually provided sharing access ?
 1. is it MAGIC ?
 you wont know unless you waste your time checking all of the above.